WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

     2.  ***Time-Expired Delegation.*** A key holder should be able to automatically authorize a person or a device if their own use of a key goes inactive for an extended amount of time, such as when a key holder dies, and their successor needs to take over signatures.

-    3.  ***Use-Limited Delegation.*** A key holder should be able to authorize a person to sign only in limited situations, such as a software team that can sign a development version of software, but not a stable version.
+    3.  ***Use-Limited Delegation.*** A key holder should be able to authorize a person to sign only in limited situations, such as a software team that can sign a development version of software but not a stable version.

     4.  ***Content-Limited Delegation.*** A key holder should be able to authorize a person to sign messages with specific content, such as a financial department that can sign to issue bonds with a maximum amount and a bounded interest rate.